 Learn to forgive so that you can be happy.
 In the end, forgiveness is not about the people that hurt you.
 It is about your healing, your strength, and your happiness.

-Do you find easy to forgive?
+Do you find it easy to forgive?
 How do you forgive even when it feels impossible?
 Let me know in the comments below.

 For more tools and resources on happiness check out my Resources page.